M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 - Stay cool.

  **Features release 2.2**
+- Caution, this database schema is different from before, you cannot upgrade this release working.
+Without beginning again.
 - abcdefghijklmnopqrstuvwxyz database with re-label function

 config.php re-label this line 89 till line 123.